arora-riya/Generative-AI-Exercises/README.md

 #### `variational_autoencoder.ipynb`
 - Implementation of VAE using PyTorch, trained on celebA faces dataset.
-- Making images smile, using both original image space and latent space arithmetic. (in progress)
+- Making images smile, using both original image space and latent space arithmetic.

 #### `gan.ipynb`
 - Implementation of standard GAN on MNIST data. (in progress)